Berkay2002/oversee/DOCUMENTATION.md

 This document provides a comprehensive overview of the folder structure and key files within the "Verkstads Insikt" project.
 The project is a modern web application built with React, Vite, TypeScript, and Supabase, designed for managing reports in a workshop environment.

 If you wanna see the repo, use github mcp, search for user "Berkay2002" and repo "verkstads-insikt".
+If you wanna inspect and get the content from this repository, use the github mcp.
+Do this only if the info below isnt enough.

 ## Visual Folder Structure